joindeed/prisma-auth/README.md

 Model level read permissions should be enforced in these scenarios:

 - custom resolver that returns a single entity of given type
-- custom resolver that returns a list of entities of given type.
-In this case we should actually enforce authorisation at Prisma query level (using the auto-generated `where` clause)
+- custom resolver that returns a list of entities of given type
 - relation resolver that returns a single entity of given type
-- relation resolver that returns a list of entities of given type. **This one is not yet handled**
+- relation resolver that returns a list of entities of given type

 ## Usage